deepak-vs/FirstRepo/README.md

 # FirstRepo
-This is my first repository in the GitHub
+This is my first repository in the GitHub.